ComNets-Bremen/easyCCS/README.md

   module should always offer at least one new skill, i.e., the user should learn something from the content.
 Content can require one or multiple skills as a prerequisite.
-- **Content** is the learning material itself.
-It can be a set of slides, a video, link to a webpage, pdf document etc. It can require an "input skill", i.e. a skill the user has to know to successfully work on this content.
+- **content** is the learning material itself.
+It can be a set of slides, a video, a link to a webpage, a pdf document etc. It can require an "input skill", i.e. a skill the user has to know to work on this content successfully.
 A content module should offer at least one new skill to the user.
 Otherwise, the user would not have learned anything new.
-- In contrast to content modules, **Exercises** are deepening and training the understanding of the given modules.
+- In contrast to content modules, **Exercises** deepen and train the understanding of the given modules.
 They have input skills but do not offer new skills.

 To achieve interoperability between different users and instances of easyCCS, we are planning to use [Wikidata](https://www.wikidata.org/) for the keywords describing the skills.
-This will have the following advantages
+Using Wikidata will have the following advantages

-- The Wikidata database contains descriptions for the majority of events, concepts or basically things in the world.
+- The Wikidata database contains descriptions for the majority of events, concepts or things in the world.
 - Everything has a unique identifier
 - The description is available in different languages
 - The items are connected using relationships